Applications for the Free Tree Scheme 2016 closed on Monday 24 October 2016 at 5pm.

 Trees will only be available on these dates, so please check you are available on one of those dates or find someone to collect on your behalf before you apply.

 We will email or write to applicants with confirmation details and the collection arrangements at the end of October or the start of November.

 We have been running the scheme for many years and we would love to see any photos you have of trees you have planted in previous years.
-Please upload your photos to our Facebook page: ‘Environmental Education Project at Rosliston Forestry Centre’ or Tweet them to ‘RoslistonEnvEd’.
+Please upload your photos to our Environmental Education Project at Rosliston Forestry Centre Facebook page or Tweet them to @RoslistonEnvEd

 The cherry plum is one of the first trees to flower, in mid February.
 The flowers are white, with five petals.
 The fruit is 2cm to 3cm in diameter and yellow or red, reaching maturity from mid-August to mid-September.
-It may be eaten fresh in some forms: some say it is sweet but others argue that it is sour!
+It may be eaten fresh in some forms.
+Some say it is sweet but others argue that it is sour!
 It is excellent for jam making.

 It produces root suckers so may become a ‘thicket’ of trees rather than a single tree (a bit like lilac).
 Young trees are often used as understocks (a root on to which another plant is grafted) for domestic plums.

-A small, fast growing, native, deciduous tree, that will grow to around 6 metres tall.
-It has edible nuts in autumn and bright yellow ‘lambs tail’ catkins in February which provide essential early pollen for bees.
+A small, fast growing, native, deciduous tree, that will grow to around six metres tall.
+It has edible nuts in autumn and bright yellow lambs tail catkins in February which provide essential early pollen for bees.
 A hazel tree can be coppiced to produce straight stakes for hedge laying and runner bean poles, but also makes a lovely small tree if left to grow.

 page ref: SDDC 540